mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 >Oda is firing a pistol using Firearms 5 + Agility 7 + 1 for a wireless active smartlink (he’s not worried about a hacker in this gang), for a modifier of 13.
 The Eye-Fiver defends with Reaction 4 + Intuition 3, a defense of 17.
 >
-> Oda gets 2 Bonus Edge and uses them for both to get 1 more Effect.
-Oda rolls and gets a 24 more than enough to hit the Eye-Fiver.
+> Oda gets 2 Bonus Effect Oda rolls and gets a 24 more than enough to hit the Eye-Fiver.
 Comparing the Effect Dice for Oda who has a 6 on his Effect Dice and the Eye-Fiver has a 2 on his Effect Dice.
-Making the Net Effect 4, Oda adds his +1 Effect from his Bonus Edge spend to have 5 Net Effect.
+Making the Net Effect 4, Oda adds his +2 Effect from his Bonus Effect to have 6 Net Effect.